fearlessdots/ptywrapper/README.md

 ## License

-ptywrapper is licensed under the GPL-3.0 license.
+ptywrapper is licensed under the MIT license.